-Notice, however, that at the core of these signal phrases we still have the author and the verb.
+However, at the core of these signal phrases we still have the author and the verb.
 In all such cases we use a comma between the signal phrase and the quotation.

 Checklist for the short expression:

-Next we have a more stately way to introduce quotations.
+Next, we have a more stately way to introduce quotations.
 The formal introduction consists of an independent clause that typically makes a claim about the quotation that follows.
 The quotation then acts as proof or evidence of the signal phrase:

 Godfrey Boggart, on the other hand, claims that opera is a dead art form: “While classic operas like Carmen or The Magic Flute are still being performed, most new operas receive little public attention and are in any case overshadowed by musicals” (49).

-In addition, just as with the short expression, the quotation is usually a complete sentence too.
+As with the short expression, the quotation is usually a complete sentence too.
 The one exception is if the quotation is an appositive phrase: